Drug Free Schools and Communities Act

 • Housing No-Recontract: Informs students that they are not eligible to re-contract to live on-campus.

 • Housing Removal: Informs students that their Student Housing contract is being cancelled and as such they will be required to vacate and remove their belongings from housing facilities by a specified date.
-Housing removal sanctions are usually accompanied with “No-Recontract,” “Persona Non Grata” and “University Probation” sanctions.
+Housing removal sanctions are usually accompanied by “No-Recontract,” “Persona Non-Grata” and “University Probation” sanctions.

 • Social Probation/Eligibility Restriction: Informs the student that they are no longer to be an active member or officer in student organizations; hold a student leadership position (i.e. RAs, Welcome Week Leader, etc.); and/or participate/attend University of La Verne programs/events as specified.